CyberX-O/BRIGHTLEAF-RISK-REGISTER/README.md

 ## About This Project

-Built as part of a self-directed 2026 GRC learning journey — documenting hands-on practice with core GRC deliverables alongside relevant frameworks and certifications (CGRC, CRISC, ISO 27001).
+Built as part of a self-directed 2026 GRC learning journey, documenting hands-on practice with core GRC deliverables alongside relevant frameworks and certifications (CGRC, CRISC, ISO 27001).

 Connect with me: **[Add your LinkedIn URL here]** Follow the full learning journey: **[Add your LinkedIn post series link here]**